 In the community a person could be subject to an authorisation under Schedule AA1 and subject to Mental Health Act requirements, so long as the authorisation does not conflict with those requirements.

 The independent Review of the MHA 1983 reporting in December 2018 made recommendations in relation to the interface, at the request of the Government.
-These were predicated upon the LPS being capable of being used on the basis of the risk that the person posed to others.
-As noted above, the Bill does not allow for this, and it is not immediately obvious how the Review’s recommendations in this regard will be taken forward.
+However, these are not being taken forward.

 Nerdy footnote.
 As with DoLS, the name ‘Liberty Protection Safeguards’ does not, in fact, appear in the Act, but is the name that has been used throughout.
 Whether you call it LPS or LiPS is up to you (but as a co-author of the name at Law Commission, I’d really rather you didn’t call it the latter).